CleanroomMC/cleanroom-website/docs/groovy-script/mods/mekanism/metallurgic_infuser.md

 ## Description

-Converts and input itemstack and a varible amount of an infusion type into an output itemstack.
+Converts and input itemstack and a variable amount of an infusion type into an output itemstack.

 ## Identifier